songpipi/songpipi.github.io/_pages/about.md

 <!--- *2025.07--Now*, TBD-->
 - *2023.07--2025.06*, Postdoc, School of Information Science and Technology, University of Science and Technology of China, Hefei, China.
 - *2017.09--2023.06*, PhD, School of Computer Science and Information Engineering, Hefei University of Technology, Hefei, China.
-- *2013.09--2017.07*, Undergraduate, School of Computer Science and Information Engineering, Hefei University of Technology, Hefei, China.
+- *2013.09--2017.06*, Undergraduate, School of Computer Science and Information Engineering, Hefei University of Technology, Hefei, China.

 # 💻 Services
 - Reviewer for ICCV (2025)
 - Reviewer for ACM MM (2024/2025)
 - Reviewer for AAAI (2022/2023/2024/2025)
+- Reviewer for IEEE TMM
 - Reviewer for IEEE TNNLS
 - Reviewer for IEEE TCSVT
 - Reviewer for ACM TOMM